Medicaid Long Term Care Mental Health Benefits for Seniors

 Summary

-For seniors with mental health issues, Medicaid Long Term Care offers some benefits.
-Coverage varies by state, but all states do offer some form of mental health care through their Medicaid program.
+Coverage varies by state, but all states do offer some form of mental health care through their Medicaid Long Term Care programs.
 Even in states where mental health services are not specifically listed as a Medicaid benefit, those services can often be covered by some part of the Medicaid plan.

 What Medical Conditions are Considered Mental Health Issues?

-The National Institute for Mental Health estimated that 21% of all adults in the U.S. suffered some form of mental illness in 2020, and that includes seniors.
+The National Institute for Mental Health estimated that 18.5% of all adults will experience mental illness in any given year.
 This includes mild to severe cases of depression, anxiety, bipolar disorder, schizophrenia, post-traumatic stress disorder, substance abuse issues and other forms of mental illness.
 It should be noted that “mental health” is often referred to as “behavioral health” when it comes to Medicaid.

 While conditions like Alzheimer’s disease and dementia cause mental impairments, medically they are considered brain conditions and not mental illnesses.
 The same is true for Mild Cognitive Impairment, which is, in simple terms, considered a lesser form of dementia.
 However, people with these conditions can often have mental health problems in addition to, and sometimes made worse by, their brain impairment.
 This combination of conditions can be difficult to treat and any care plan for an individual in this situation should take that into consideration.